(Courtesy of Rick Newill)

 1910 - 1995

 As the 1940s progressed, Carol was busy caring for her family.
 During that time, she did a few films but the roles were small and she was often unbilled/uncredited.
-If you watch closely, you may spot Carol, now in her late thirties, in a couple of Cary Grant comedies, THE BACHELOR AND THE BOBBY-SOXER (RKO, 1947) and EVERY GIRL SHOULD BE MARRIED (RKO, 1948).
+If you watch closely, you may spot Carol, now in her mid thirties, in BLONDIE KNOWS BEST (Columbia, 1946) and a couple of Cary Grant comedies, THE BACHELOR AND THE BOBBY-SOXER (RKO, 1947) and EVERY GIRL SHOULD BE MARRIED (RKO, 1948).
 She had a credited role in THE RED DRAGON (Monogram, 1945), one of the Sidney Toler/Charlie Chan mysteries.
-She also turns up in STAGECOACH KID (RKO, 1949), one of Tim Holt's best (Jeff Donnell was the leading lady).
-Carol's final film appearances were several 1950 - 1953 RKO comedy shorts that starred tall and bumbling Gil Lamb.
+She also turns up in STAGECOACH KID (RKO, 1949), one of Tim Holt's best (Jeff Donnell was the leading lady in that film).
+Carol's final movie appearances were several 1950 - 1953 RKO comedy shorts that starred tall and bumbling Gil Lamb.
 She then retired.

-The California Death Records database has a (confusing) record for: Catlevone Mabel Ruf, born 1/17/1910 in Illinois, Mother's maiden name of Stein, Father's last name of Hukill, and she passed away in the Los Angeles area on 8/8/1995.
-Am guessing there was an error when her first name was initially recorded or, when the records were converted to digital/computer format.
+The California Death Index has a (confusing) record for: Catlevone Mabel Ruf, born 1/17/1910 in Illinois, Mother's maiden name of Stein, Father's last name of Hukill, and she passed away in the Los Angeles area on 8/8/1995.
+Am guessing there was an error when her first name was initially recorded or, when the records were converted to digital / computer format.
 Thus, "Catlevone" should be "Catherine".
-The Social Security Death Index (SSDI) has a record for: Catherine M. Ruf, born 17 Jan 1910, passed on 15 Aug 1995, last residence of Laguna Beach, California.
+The Social Security Death Index (SSDI) has a record for: Catherine M. Ruf, born January 17, 1910, passed away on August 15, 1995, and last residence was Laguna Beach, California.
 Note the discrepancy in the death dates.
 However, the same Social Security number appears under both records.
 Based on this information - and the census info below - Carol's real name was Catherine Hukill ... which perhaps she shortened and "Americanized" to Carol Hughes.